 - 2-week trial period (verify fit before commitment)

-- Replacement guarantee (we stand behind our developers)
+- Replacement guarantee

 - Full teams: developers + PM + QA + infrastructure